 Free Trial, Features and Channels

-Sling TV asks you to choose a base plan, Extras, Minis and promos when you sign up.
+Sling TV asks you to choose a base plan as well as additional channel packages when you sign up.
 You get seven days to check things out before the charges go through.

 An Orange+Blue subscription gives you twenty-four shared channels.
 When you accidentally stream the Orange version of a shared channel, the single-stream limit will lock everyone else in the house out of the other Orange channels.